threefoldtecharchive/info_manual3/wiki/farming/booting_node.md

 - Under `Which release do you want?` choose the right network
   - Development for `devnet`
   - Testing for `testnet`
 - Last step is generate the proper booting image.
-For simplicity of this walk through we go with `EFI USB` choice
+For simplicity of this walk through we go with `EFI USB` choice.

-> The farm id must exist on the network of choice
+> The farm ID must exist on the network of choice.

 Last step is to write the image to the usb stick, linux user can use `dd` command to fully copy the image to the usb stick.
 Windows users can use a usb writer app.